 We are just taking the user’s input to delete a specific record on the basis of the provided ID.
 It is just getting the data and passing it to the model for processing.

 In Joomla, the model basically corresponds to the database schema.
 It presents the logic on which the application operates.
 It gets instructions regarding the information from the controller and responds to an information request sent by the view.

 $valid = $validate_id($id);

-A view is indeed a presentation or user interface layer of a software model, in MVC.
+In MVC, a view is indeed the presentation or user interface layer of a software model.
 It manages how the information is displayed.
-In Joomla, a view corresponds to HTML based presentations.
-As the example indicates below that you only have to focus here on html markup rather than how to fetch data from database.
+In Joomla, a view corresponds to HTML-based presentations.
+As the example below indicates, you only have to focus here on HTML markup rather than how to fetch data from a database.

-The goal of this article was to gain some interest in design patterns with the end result to help improve coding practices where need.
-This is especially so for PHP developers, purely for the fact most PHP developers code procedural, my intentions are to give these PHP developers and alternative way of method of development.
+The goal of this article was to gain some interest in design patterns, with the end result being to help improve coding practises where needed.
+This is especially true for PHP developers; because most PHP developers code procedurally, my intentions are to provide them with an alternative method of development.

 Next: Going through the Joomla core structure